-My "Du Jour" page contains information that will be available on a temporary basis - usually for a couple of weeks.
+My "Du Jour" page contains information that will be available on a temporary basis.

 Announcing my new book!